safwanshamsir99/Customer-Campaign-Prediction/README.md

 2. Based on the dataset description, the dataset contains details of marketing campaigns done via phonecall with various details for customers such as demographics, last campaign details, many more.
 3. The dataset contains 6 continuous features, 10 categorical features, 1 categorical target.
 It has no duplicate data but has a lot of NaNs especially for 'days_since_prev_campaign_contact' column.
 The dataset can be downloaded from the link given in the credit section below.
 4. The only features selected from the dataset are all of the continuous columns since they have the highest correlation to the target, which is outcome of the campaign.
-5. By using the simple two layer deep learning model,
+5. By using the simple two layer deep learning model which only comprises of Dense, Dropout, and Batch Normalization layers, the model successfully achieved 90.1% accuracy.
-6. Methods that can be used to improve the model such as increasing the amount of data to be train and reducing the outliers.
+6. Methods that used to improve the deep learning model are by increasing the number of epochs inside the model and by using the early stopping callbacks to prevent the model from overfitting.

 ### Deep learning model image
 ![model_score](static/model.png)